paulmillr/guidelines/README.md

 New CI tasks:

-- Calculate coverage.
-Can be done by switching from micro-should to jest
 - Compare NPM code to GitHub
 - Scan NPM for malware
 - Check for performance regressions, compare with previous commits / releases